Left and Center: Tiffany circa, 1980￼

 Height and Weight: 4’0″ and 58 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Tiffany has a scar on her right knee and has previously fractured her collarbone, she has a gap between her upper front teeth and her ears are pierced, some agencies spell her name as “Tiffiny” and she may use her initials T.J
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Tiffany has a scar on her right knee and has previously fractured her collarbone, she has a gap between her upper front teeth and her ears are pierced, some agencies spell her name as “Tiffiny” and she may use her initials T.J

 Clothing/Jewelry Description: A red/blue t-shirt which has the phrase “Let’s face it, I’m cute”, a pair of shorts, and blue tennis shoes or sneakers

 NCMEC Number: 603389

 Tiffany was last seen in Maple Heights, Ohio on June 3rd 1980.
 She left her residence on East Glen shortly before 3:00 pm and was heading for the Convenient Food Mart nearby.
 She did in fact make it to the store and purchased hamburger buns for an upcoming camping trip.
 Her family was scheduled to leave for the trip at 6:00 pm that day.
 Tiffany paid for the buns and left the store at approximately 2:45 pm.
 She never arrived home and was never seen again.